- Automotive

 What are the best ways to cool equine facilities?

 Uncooled equine facilities put horses at risk for heat stress in barns and stables.
-Confined spaces trap the horses’ body heat and can make indoor temperatures hotter than outside temperatures.
+Confined spaces trap the horses’ body heat and make indoor temperatures hotter than outside temperatures.

 Horse barn fans